Schedule a dermatology appointment?

 - Thickened or ridged nails

 Treating psoriasis involves working to reduce inflammation, clear your skin, and prevent future flare-ups.
-While psoriasis can’t be cured, Dr. Henry his team at Advanced Dermatology & Skin Cancer Center, PLLC offer comprehensive treatment plans that help relieve your symptoms.
-Your psoriasis treatment plan can include:
+While psoriasis can’t be cured, our team offers comprehensive treatment plans that help relieve your symptoms.

 - Topical corticosteroids

 - Vitamin D creams